-This has turned into one of the hottest topics on master bathroom renovation over the last couple of years.
-Trends have started to stray away from the oversized jetted soaking tubs and moved toward expansive walk-in showers.
+This has turned into one of the hottest topics in master bathroom renovation over the last couple of years.
+Trends have started to stray away from the oversized jetted soaking tubs and are moving toward expansive walk-in showers.

 One of the biggest reasons many people are starting to ditch the large soaking tub is due to a lack of space.
-Face it, tubs are big and they take up a ton of space.
 With current bathroom trends focusing on separate tub and shower spaces, the amount of space in your master bathroom just got even smaller.
 So, it may come down to having to choose one or the other to ensure your master bathroom isn’t left feeling cramped.

 A large shower can feature multiple showerheads, seating, or other spa-like experiences

-Having at least one tub in the home can help resale value
+Having at least one tub in the home can help improve resale value.

 Create an oasis in your master bathroom with a free-standing tub.